Convert cooling load units kW/ton, COP and EER

 Coefficient of Performance - COP

-- Cooling - COP is defined as the ratio of of the heat removal to the energy input to the compressor
+- Cooling - COP is defined as the ratio of of the heat removal to the power input to the compressor

-- Heating - COP is defined as the ratio of the heat delivered to the energy input to the compressor
+- Heating - COP is defined as the ratio of the heat delivered to the power input to the compressor

 - higher COP - more efficient system